kristianmandrup/repo-manager/README.md

 Configuration of Pencil has been started in `config/pencil` let's make it work with the build pipeline of Roots :)

+Next step is to have Pencil traverse the views folder and find the `marko-taglib.json` files, use it to find the dirs with tags and register them in the same fashion!
+Let's have fun!!!

 ### Lasso

 -	Reference external assets